galpaydin/NER_with_LSTMs/README.md

 A solution of the task will be based on neural networks, particularly, on Bi-Directional Long Short-Term Memory Networks (Bi-LSTMs).

+Submitted repository contains all dependensies.
+All you need to install and run the code.
+You may read information regarding related libraries whic is given below.

 ## Libraries

 For this task you will need the following libraries:
- - [Tensorflow](https://www.tensorflow.org) — an open-source software library for Machine Intelligence.
+ - [Tensorflow](https://www.tensorflow.org) â€” an open-source software library for Machine Intelligence.
- - [Numpy](http://www.numpy.org) — a package for scientific computing.
+ - [Numpy](http://www.numpy.org) â€” a package for scientific computing.

 If you have never worked with Tensorflow, you would probably need to read some tutorials during your work on this assignment, e.g. [this one](https://www.tensorflow.org/tutorials/recurrent) could be a good starting point.
 The resources which were used to increase the speed for processing were given in the following paragraphs.